A bounced email is one that has been rejected by a receiving email server, which can happen for a number of reasons.

 - Spam-related: the receiving mail provider believes either the content or sender of this content is a spammer.

 This is not a permanent delivery issue.
-Mixpanel will re-try delivery.
+Mixpanel will continue to send profiles with these Bounce Category properties future emails.